 I Just Want to Be Beautiful: Deconstructed.
 Rose spends the whole movie envying her mother and sister for being beautiful.
 After her makeover, she discovers that she doesn’t like being treated differently solely because of it.
 She also realizes that being “beautiful” actually takes a lot of time and effort and is ultimately more trouble than it’s worth.

 Informed Attractiveness: Rose after her makeover.
 Attractive, yes.
 But is it really necessary to have nearly every man she encounters drooling over her?
 To the point where she needs to chastise her 20-something years younger students to stop ogling her?
 (In fairness, at least some of this may be due to the sheer surprise of She Cleans Up Nicely.)

 ”Rose:” Come on, come on, you’re doing great, keep it up.

 ”Greg:” Ok, ready?

-- Meaningful Echo: After having sex with his ex-wife at the beginning of the film, Greg asks if he can call her, and as she’s leaving, she says “What for?”
+Meaningful Echo: After having sex with his ex-girlfriend at the beginning of the film, Greg asks if he can call her, and as she’s leaving, she says “What for?”
 When Rose breaks up with Greg after her makeover, the dialogue is repeated.